ismail-walsh/Sweet-Treats-Microservice/README.md

 ---

 This README provides a brief overview of the SweetTreats microservice, its features, and how to run it.
 For more detailed documentation, please refer to the codebase and the Swagger API documentation.

-Feel free to customize this README to suit your specific repository structure and project requirements.